BIOGRAPHY

 Biography

-In India, Guillaume had the privilege to perform with TRILOK GURTU (NCPA, Mumbai, 2006), HARIPRASAD CHAURASIA, T. S. Nandakumar South-Indian Percussion Ensemble, Arnab Chakrabarty, Babulal Gandharva and Sanket Naik.
-In 2020, shortly before the pandemic, he was invited to perform with his own quartet at the HRIDAY DRISHYAM MUSIC FESTIVAL in Bhopal and some of the most renowned jazz clubs in the sub-contiment.
+In India, Guillaume had the privilege to perform with Trilok Gurtu (NCPA, Mumbai, 2006), Hariprasad Chaurasia, T. S. Nandakumar South-Indian percussion ensemble, Arnab Chakrabarty, Babulal Gandharva and Sanket Naïk.
+In 2020, he was invited to perform with his own quartet at the Hriday Drishyam Festival in Bhopal and some of the most renowned jazz clubs in the sub-contiment.
+The band toured accross the country again in 2024.

-Guillaume works as a permanent staff artist in hospitals and at the PHILHARMONIE DE PARIS, promoting the bansuri through educational programs.
-He has performed in various countries such as UK, Canada, Tunisia and throughout Europe, Turkey and India.
+As a staff artist at the Philharmonie de Paris, Guillaume promotes the bansuri through educational programs.
+He also brings music to hospital patients through bedside performances.
+He has performed in UK, Canada, Russia, Tunisia and across Europe, Turkey and India.

 single-image